cllin/TravelPal/README.md

 It was built by Ching-Lun Lin, David Lee, and Jeff Hsu.
 Jeff worked for web UI, David worked for database, and I built the mobile part.
 This is the mobile part of the application.

-The development hasn't stooped after the hackathon.
+The development hasn't stoped after the hackathon.
 I have been improving the architecture and interface.

 Please feel free to contact me for further information.